okstate-maps/guide-georeferencing-McCaslandmaps/index.md

 5. Open the **McCasland_Georeferencing** folder.
 Right click within the folder and select **Paste**.
 The three selected files should appear in this folder.

 ## Conclusion
-Georeferencing is a very usefull skill and is made simple by ArcPro.
+Georeferencing is a very usefull skill and is made simple by ArcGIS Pro.
 It only takes a little practice and time to transform a raster image by addind geographic information to its pixels.

 ## Further Reading/Resources